Uspizig/LoraHubTTGOT5/README.md

 3. Pinning: Pin Description
 4. Software: A how to make these things running relatively easy in an Arduino IDE

-My projects are influenced by Dave G6EJD and Andreas Spiess so do me a favor and watch their videos.
+My projects are influenced by Dave G6EJD and Andreas Spiess.
+So do me a favor and watch their videos.